Should you bundle Home and Auto insurance? (Yes and no.)

 Deceptive savings: Bundling discounts vary from carrier to carrier – from 5 to 20%.
 Let’s say one insurer discounts your $1000 bill down to $900 because you bundled.
 Here’s the catch: your cost might have been $750 if you’d gone with two different insurers.
 That’s why it’s a good idea to work with an independent, unbiased broker with plenty of carrier options.
 Because brokers don’t sell their own plans, they can show you the best path for you.

 This is where Mylo comes in.
-Chat with our friendly licensed agents to find out whether you can benefit from bundling top-rated Home and Auto insurance together.
+Call our friendly licensed agents to find out whether you can benefit from bundling top-rated Home and Auto insurance together.
 If not, we can still find you the best coverage at the best price.Let's Talk!

 6 ways green insurance is good for your wallet